 Service during the War

-In 1756, the regiment may have been part of the army of Silesia under field-marshal Schwerin (Lloyd mentions Rochow but this is impossible since this regiment was operating in Saxony in Frederick's army).
-During the campaign of 1756, Schwerin's army remained on the border between Silesia and Bohemia.
+Around mid-August 1756, the regiment was mobilized.
+It joined the Army of Silesia under Field-Marshal Schwerin (Lloyd mentions Rochow but this is impossible since this regiment was operating in Saxony in Frederick's army).
+During the campaign of 1756, Schwerin's Army remained on the border between Silesia and Bohemia.

-On May 6 1757, the regiment took part to the battle of Prague where it was deployed in the Reserve under general von Zieten.
-When the Reserve dispersed the entire Austrian cavalry, prince Charles tried to rally some Austrian cavalry units but the regiment along with Warnery's hussars attacked and broke these units.
-On June 18, the regiment took part to the battle of Kolin.
-It was deployed in the van at the extreme left under Hülsen.
-On November 22, the regiment took part to the battle of Breslau where it was deployed in Meier's brigade, in the second line of the left wing under lieutenant-general von Zieten.
-On December 5 at the battle of Leuthen, the regiment was deployed in Stechow's brigade in the first line of the cavalry right wing under Zieten.
+On May 6, 1757, the regiment took part in the Battle of Prague where it was deployed in the Reserve under General von Zieten.
+When the Reserve dispersed the entire Austrian cavalry, Prince Charles of Lorraine tried to rally some Austrian cavalry units but the regiment along with Warnery Hussars attacked and broke these units.
+On June 18, the regiment took part in the Battle of Kolin where it was deployed in the van at the extreme left under Hülsen.
+On November 22, the regiment took part in the Battle of Breslau where it was deployed in Meier's Brigade, in the second line of the left wing under Lieutenant-General von Zieten.
+On December 5 at the Battle of Leuthen, the regiment was deployed in Stechow's Brigade in the first line of the cavalry right wing under Zieten.